usdigitalresponse/univaf/README.md

 # UNIVAF: Vaccine Appointment Availability API

 UNIVAF is a system for gathering vaccination appointment availability information from providers across North America and making it available in a standard format via a free-to-use, open API.
-It supports both government- and community-run vaccine finders, such as [the State of New Jersey’s vaccine finder][nj-finder] and [Vaccinate the States][VtS]. ~~You can access the live API and documentation at https://getmyvax.org/.~~ *The live service has been shut down, but you can view historical data and documentation at https://archives.getmyvax.org/.*
+It acts as the source of data for both government- and community-run vaccine finders, such as [the State of New Jersey’s vaccine finder][nj-finder] and [Vaccinate the States][VtS]. ~~You can access the live API and documentation at https://getmyvax.org/.~~ *The live service has been shut down, but you can view historical data and documentation at https://archives.getmyvax.org/.*

 While currently focused on COVID-19 vaccinations, we hope the code and infrastructure here might be easily repurposed in the future for other kinds of everyday vaccinations (e.g. flu vaccines) or for future health emergencies.